 Where to Go in Broome:

 Broome is picturesque on every point of its coastline.
-Gantheaume Point in particular is a collection of fiery orange and red rock formations and cliffs, a one-hour walk from Cable beach.
-Here lay hidden some the dinosaur footprints invited eager eyes when the reef is at a low tide of 2.16m or less.
+Gantheaume Point, in particular, is a collection of fiery orange and red rock formations and cliffs, a one-hour walk from Cable beach.
+Here lay hidden some the dinosaur footprints invited eager eyes when the reef is at low tide of 2.16m or less.
 A plaster copy is on shown at the top of the cliffs for those who are not so lucky to find the prehistoric markings.

 Yet the most memorable scenes came from off-track exploring, which was only possible with the knowledge of Broome born and bred local, Brad – an Aboriginal guide from Narlijia Cultural Tours.
 Brad tells the stories of his Aboriginal heritage rooted in this area, alongside the modern-day issues of change and integration.

-He jumped in our hired 4×4 and drove us to Riddle Beach that resembled a picture of Mars, a huge sand dune mound marking an aboriginal burial site, through the shrubbery of unmarked roads that led to the secluded Bard Creek and to James Price Point – the far-stretching and secluded cliff top view to watch the sun set on another day in Western Australia.
-We had each and every site to ourselves, which is exactly the beauty of Broome and its surrounding outback.
+He jumped in our hired 4×4 and drove us to Riddle Beach that resembled a picture of Mars, a huge sand dune mound marking an aboriginal burial site, through the shrubbery of unmarked roads that led to the secluded Bard Creek and to James Price Point – the far-stretching and secluded clifftop view to watch the sunset on another day in Western Australia.
+We had every site to ourselves, which is exactly the beauty of Broome and its surrounding outback.

 Where to Stay in Broome:

 Cable Beach Club.
 The only resort overlooking the infamous and beautiful Cable Beach, with everything from elegant rooms to deluxe suites and a host of on-site restaurants and bars.